 Oh yes, it still needs providing with a wireless LAN connection to access the Internet, which means you still need your modem and router with their rat's nest of cords, power warts and signal cables.
 So no saving there.

 In its eternal quest for novelty, the IT and telecommunications industries are packing ever more functionality into an ever smaller space.
-The result, at the current state of the art, is what is known as the smartphone, an example of which is shown on the right.
+The result, at the current state of the art, is what is known as the smartphone, an example of which is shown on the left.
 The smartphone attempts to fulfil the composite role of a mobile phone and a personal computer.
 It has a screen with a graphics user interface, which includes a touch-screen keyboard, which is supposed to appear as and when required.
 It is able to connect to the cellular radio towers for telephone calls and to a local Wi-Fi network for Internet access.
 I am also given to understand that it can connect to the Internet also through its cellular radio service.

 In a strict pedantic sense, the smartphone is all that it claims to be.
 It has much more than the necessary and sufficient functionality to be called a mobile telephone.
 It also has much more than the necessary and sufficient functionality for it to qualify as a personal computer.
 Notwithstanding, its usefulness and usability as either requires considerable qualification.